haasr/lrbc_site/README.md

 errors when trying to migrate the DB.

 ### 5) Make the migrations
-Please include the skip-checks flags; if you do not, well, you have been warned.
+Please include the skip-checks flags; if you do not—well—you have been warned.

     python3 manage.py makemigrations admin_pages --skip-checks